Eghamarian/sociotherapy/_short/08_rearsightedness.md

 Sometimes they are right, and sometime they are wrong. <br>
 When they are right, I wish I had listened to them; <br>
 and when they are wrong, they give me a good understanding of how they see me. <br>
+Sometimes they are wrong about what's ahead of them.
+But when that happens, they don't stop; <br>
+they don't stop and think about what could be; they keep moving and think about what may be. <br>
 I often wish I could drive backwards, so my rearsightedness would turn into foresightedness. <br>
 But some people are just born future-blind. <br>
 And before you say it, I have tried.
 I have also tried harder. <br>